January 8, 2018

 - Look at ways to reduce production costs and other expenses.

-- Try to be a “low-cost” producer …… thoroughly analyze seed, fertilizer, chemical, etc. crop expense decisions for 2017 crop production, and look for ways to make reductions.
+- Try to be a “low-cost” producer …… thoroughly analyze seed, fertilizer, chemical, etc. crop expense decisions for 2018 crop production, and look for ways to manage those input costs.

-- Be cautious when making reductions in crop production costs not to significantly impact yield potential …… optimizing crop yields is still important to the “bottom-line”.
+- Be cautious when making reductions in crop production costs, so not to significantly impact yield potential …… optimizing crop yields is still important to the “bottom-line”.

 - Carefully analyze more expensive cash rental rates on rented land, and if the rates are not profitable, try to negotiate lower rental rates, or possibly give up some high rent land.